csalguera/java-manipulating-variables/README.md

 }
 ```

-You are also in charge of keeping track of how many cookies there are at the bake sale.
+You are in charge of keeping track of how many cookies there are at the bake sale.
 This value is represented by the variable numCookies.

 A customer comes and buys 3 cookies.
 Use the appropriate compound assignment operator to reflect this change.